cockroachdb/docs/v21.2/demo-low-latency-multi-region-deployment.md

 {% include {{ page.version.version }}/misc/movr-schema.md %}

 All of the tables except `promo_codes` have a composite primary key of `city` and `id`, in that order.
 This means that the rows in these tables are ordered by their geography.
 These tables are read from and written to very frequently.
-To keep read and write latency low, you'll use the [Regional table locality pattern](multiregion-overview.html#regional-by-row-tables) for these tables.
+To keep read and write latency low, you'll use the [`REGIONAL BY ROW` table locality pattern](multiregion-overview.html#regional-by-row-tables) for these tables.

 The data in the `promo_codes` table is different: it is not tied to geography, and it is rarely updated.
 This type of table is often referred to as a "reference table" or "lookup table".
 In this case, you'll use the [Global table locality pattern](multiregion-overview.html#global-tables) to keep read latencies low.